-GoodBarber, an app builder based on the island of Corsica, prides itself on allowing users to create beautiful looking apps without any prior experience.
-Many app makers are focused primarily on features, while GoodBarber’s approach is to put design front and centre.
+GoodBarber, an app builder based on the island of Corsica, prides itself on user experience.
+That is letting anyone create beautiful looking apps without any technical knowledge.
+Many app makers are focused primarily on features.
+But GoodBarber’s approach is to put design front and centre.

 This does not mean that GoodBarber skimps on features, though.
-In fact, there are numerous content integration options available within most categories, such as: social networking, news/articles, calendars, audio/video, and eCommerce.
-With their latest update, they are also giving users the ability to use their app as a website with their Progressive Web App, complete with SEO descriptions and responsive design for all browsers.
+In fact, there are numerous content integration options available within most categories.
+These include: social networking, news/articles, calendars, audio/video, and now a dedicated app builder for eCommerce.
+Their Progressive Web Apps are complete with SEO descriptions and responsive design for all browsers.
 Best of all, you can publish them without going through the iOS or Play Store.

 So from the outside, it's a beautiful machine, but what's happening under the hood?
 Let's have a look:

 One progressive web app with 200GB of storage.
 This costs $35 for a shopping app.

-One progressive web app and Android native app. $95 for a shopping app
+One progressive web app with 500GB of storage + One Android native app. $95 for a shopping app

 Note: prices are for yearly subscriptions.